Once Again, Fitbit Takes Down Guidance

 Fitbit's form factors and technology weren't groundbreaking or perfectly patented, so Xiaomi quickly moved in and this negatively impacted Fitbit's market share and margins.

 In terms of short interest, hedge funds have consistently maintained a large short position.
-I too love finding stocks with high short interest and riding a short squeeze is awesome, but you would have had to understood why hedge funds were still super short (even in the $7s).
+I too love finding stocks with high short interest and riding a short squeeze is awesome, but you would have had to understand why hedge funds were still super short (even in the $7s).

 Source: Guru Focus